-Diplomate of the American Chiropractic Board of Sports Physicians
+DACBSP - Diplomate of the American Chiropractic Board of Sports Physicians: Specialized knowledge of athletic injuries and physical fitness.

-Concussion Registry (ACR) Certified - diagnosis and management of concussion, qualified to make return-to-play decisions.
+ACR - ACBSP Concussion Registry: Diagnosis and management of concussion, qualified to make return-to-play decisions.

-- Critical thinking refers to thinking clearly and rationally to identify the connection between information and actions.
+Problem solving refers to the ability to use readily available resources to find solutions to challenging situations or issues that arise.
+Critical thinking, however, refers to thinking clearly and rationally to identify the connection between information and actions.

 Volleyball Injury Prevention for High School Athletes